How to Set Up a Winning Sales Cadence For Prospecting

 Keep on sharing useful content and attempt to be a resource for them.

-If you want to skip past ‘cookie cutter’ and take your prospecting to the next level, you need to customize your sequence.
+If you want to skip past ‘cookie cutter’ and take your prospecting to the next level, you need to customize your cadence.

-You can and should tailor your approach to your industry and adjust your sequence based on factors like prospects’ company size, communication preferences, social media presence, and more.
+You can and should tailor your approach to your industry and adjust your cadence based on factors like prospects’ company size, communication preferences, social media presence, and more.
 Don’t forget to take into account your own experience with your customers, and keep tweaking and testing.
-Keep good data on your results so you can test against past sequences to see what’s working and what’s not.
+Keep good data on your results so you can test against past cadence to see what’s working and what’s not.

-Here are just a few ways you can set up and customize your prospecting sequence.
+Here are just a few ways you can set up and customize your prospecting cadence.

 Establish Company Size